ScottZg/ZGUIWebViewCache/README.md

 ZGUIWebViewCache is a tool that help users to realize Application cache.You can choose what you want to cache.

-If you use WKWebView,please see this(it will show later).
+If you use WKWebView,please see [this](https://github.com/ScottZg/ZGWKWebViewCache).

 This is the catalog：
 ![catalog](https://raw.githubusercontent.com/ScottZg/ZGUIWebViewCache/master/catalog.png)